-I’m pretty happy with the non-touchbar version of the MacBook Pro.
+I love the non-touchbar version of the MacBook Pro.
 Looking down at a keyboard to find buttons doesn’t make sense to me so went with the non-touchbar model.
-While I could complain about the price and battery life, the specs and design are pretty solid.
-There seems to be quite a few lukewarm reviews out there but that always happens and people are in need of pageviews.
+I could also complain about the price and battery life (which you can do every time) but the specs and design are solid.
+There seems to be quite a few lukewarm reviews out there but that’s mostly because people are in need of ad/page views.

 - 2.4GHz Intel Core i7